Metal Roof Problems – How to Avoid Them – How to fix them, What They Are.

 7. Installation Error.

 A bad installation error is a valid condition, that’s when the edge of the panel is wide open, and some flashing’s that are not installed properly.
-You spend a lot of money on a metal roof and your installer must follow manufacturer’s instructions correctly.
+You spend a lot of money on a metal roof and your installer must follow the manufacturer’s instructions correctly.

 The only way to protect yourself is with recommended installers properly trained by the manufacturer.